yourcryptolife/BITG-Raspberry-Pi-Masternode/BITG-RaspberryPi-ColdWalletMNSetupGuide.md

 1. To generate the masternode private key, go to Tools > debug console and type

-> masternode genkey
+``masternode genkey ``

 2. Press enter
-3. copy and paste the result to a text editor
+3. Copy and paste the result to a text editor

 > NOTE: You must repeat this for each masternode you want to setup.

 4. To generate the txid and output index, type

-> masternode outputs
+``masternode outputs``

+5. Press enter

 This will generate a set of txid & output index for each MN address that you sent coins to.

-5. Copy and paste the result to a text editor
+6. Copy and paste the result to a text editor

-6. Now open the masternode configuration file, and for each masternode you want to setup, enter all this information on a new line as follows
+7. Now open the masternode configuration file, and for each masternode you want to setup, enter all this information on a new line as follows

 MasternodeAlias(eg. MN1) ipnumber:port(eg.125.254.124.251:9333) MasternodePrivateKey(eg.93HaYBVUCYjEMeeH1Y4sBGLALQZE1Yc1K64xiqgX37tGBDQL8Xg) TransactionID(eg.2bcd3c84c84f87eaa86e4e56834c92927a07f9e18718810b92e0d0324456a67c) Index(eg.1)